-There are a number of reasons why I liked the Knowing vs. Learning Business Week article by G. Michael Maddock and Raphael Louis Vitón, not only are they right on but they also touch on a very important topic: The reason why some people tolerate failure more than others.
+There are a number of reasons why I liked the Knowing vs. Learning Business Week article by G. Michael Maddock and Raphael Louis Vitón.
+Not only are they right, but they also touch on a very important topic: The reason why some people tolerate failure more than others.

 Read the following four sentences and write down whether you agree or disagree with each of them:

 - You are a certain kind of person, and there is not much that can be done to really change that.

 - No matter what kind of person you are, you can always change substantially.

 - You can do things differently, but the important parts of who you are can’t really be changed.

 - You can always change basic things about the kind of person you are.

 If you agree with items 1 and 3, you’re someone who has a ’fixed mindset’.
 If you agreed with items 2 and 4, you tend to have a ‘growth mindset’.